Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

 ## Game Rules

-I incorporated Game Rules easy the access with a hover effect, games rules can be found at any starge of the game.
+I incorporated Game Rules easy the access with a hover effect, games rules can be found at any stage of the game.
 <img src="assets/script/images/game-rules.png" alt="game-rules">

 ## Right or Wrong answer feedback